 This is an online index hosting thousands of scholarly websites, all of which are selected by the global Librarians and Teachers.
 The site provides students and teachers with current, valid information for school and university academic projects.

-ResearchGate is a unique social networking site for the scientists and researchers.
+ResearchGate is a unique social networking site for scientists and researchers.
 Here are over 11 million researchers submit their work, which totals more than 100 million publications that can be accessed by anyone.
 You can search by publication, data and author, or you can even ask the researchers questions.

 This search engine pulls information from over 60 databases, over 2,200 websites and 200 million pages of journals, documents and scientific data.
 Search results can be filtered by author, date, topic and format (text or multimedia).

 The Refseek engine pulls from over one billion web pages, encyclopedias, journals and books.
 It focuses more on scientific and academic results.
-It also has an option to search documents directly—providing easy access to PDFs of academic papers.
+It also has an option to search documents directly, providing easy access to PDFs of academic papers.

 iSeek is a great search engine for students, teachers and administrators.
 It draws scholarly resources from universities, government and established non-commercial sites.